SiverDX/quality_food/README.md

 ---

-For crafting (crafting bench) there are three configs:
+For crafting (crafting table) there are three configs:
 - `retain_quality_recipes`: The result will retain the quality of the ingredients, examples:
   - If all items are `diamond` quality the result will be `diamond`
   - If three items are `gold` quality and two are `diamond` the result will be `gold`